 Beloved by audiences around the world for her nuanced portrayals of opera's leading ladies, Puerto-Rican-born soprano Ana María Martínez has a very special fan base in Chicago: students.
 She first began visiting Chicago-area schools in 2009 and was named an inaugural Community Ambassador in 2014.
 Over the years she has met with hundreds of students in schools throughout Chicago, leading discussions and masterclasses.

-In her ninth role with the company, Martínez brought her world-renowned portrayal of the title role/Madama Butterfly to Lyric in early 2020.
-She has maintained an extraordinary performance standard at Lyric since the 2008/09 Season, singing roles as diverse as Nedda/Pagliacci (Lyric debut), Marguerite/Faust, Donna Elvira/Don Giovanni, Desdemona/Otello, Fiordiligi/Così fan tutte, Tatiana/Eugene Onegin, Mimì/La bohème, and the title role/Rusalka.
+In her tenth role with the company, Martínez brought her renowned portrayal of Florencia Grimaldi in Daniel Catán's Florencia en el Amazonas to Chicago audiences in the 2021/22 Season.
+The title was the first Spanish-language opera performed on Lyric's mainstage.
+She has maintained an extraordinary performance standard at Lyric since the 2008/09 Season, singing roles as diverse as Nedda/Pagliacci (Lyric debut), Marguerite/Faust, Donna Elvira/Don Giovanni, Desdemona/Otello, Fiordiligi/Così fan tutte, Tatiana/Eugene Onegin, Mimì/La bohème, and the title roles of Rusalka and Madama Butterfly.